How to Develop an eLearning Program for Your Organization

-Run a small pilot group through your program, watch your timing, what works, what doesn’t, and how the group reacts to your content and technology.
-Take notes and request tons of feedback from your students.
+Run a small pilot group through your program, watch your timing, see what works and doesn’t, and how the group reacts to your content and technology.
+Take notes and request tons of feedback from your learners.

 Don’t despair if you have to make changes; you should expect that.
 It’s the only way to get better.

 Review what happened with the pilot and make your updates.
-It could be minor, too many PowerPoint slides, or more time allotment for an exercise to be completed.
+These updates could be minor, such as too many PowerPoint slides or more time allotment for an exercise to be completed.
 Hopefully, you don’t have significant changes, such as updating content or realigning the learning objectives.

-Whatever changes needed, use your notes and your student feedback to update your program.
+Whatever changes needed, use your notes and your learner feedback to update your program.
 Be sure to leverage your subject matter experts and learning partners.

 Now it’s time to launch your program!
-Work with the leaders and influencers of your company to build excitement and to get people enrolled.
-Build a robust support system to allow employees to take the time and focus on the content you have developed for them, use incentives, and fun promotions to make a big splash!
+Work with the leaders and influencers of your organization to build excitement and to get people enrolled.
+Build a robust support system to allow employees to take the time and focus on the content you have developed for them.
+Consider using incentives and fun promotions to make a big splash!

-After your program has been running, it’s time to measure the results and the effectiveness.
+After your program has been running, it’s time to measure the results and effectiveness.